The symptoms of ulcerative colitis can affect mental and physical health, causing distress.

 Having social support can also help.
 People may benefit from:

 - making time for a fun activity or an enjoyable social interaction each day

-- taking on new responsibilities, such as by volunteering
+- taking on new responsibilities, such as volunteering

-- talking to a trusted friend or family member or another supportive person
+- talking with a trusted friend, family member, or another supportive person

 Let a trusted healthcare professional know about any symptoms of depression or anxiety.
 They may prescribe medication or make a referral to a therapist.